🇮🇪COURTS

 What this form is for

-• Use this form when immediate arrest is needed before formal extradition proceedings
+• Use when a provisional arrest is needed before an extradition hearing.

 Use this form or another form?